DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/HYPERPARAMETER_EXPLORATION.md

 In the repository, there’s a folder called ‘images’, we have saved both models, word-based, and character-based.
 In each folder, we save the plots with the different results for each pair of languages.
 And then compute different metrics in each set (train, validation, and test), and saving them in their respective folder as well.
 Each set have their own best architecture for each metric, as shown in the plots, but to have an overall vision, we will talk about the results for ‘Accuracy’, on the train and test set.

-For the word-based model we got this results:
+## Word-based model

 On the train set, the best results when translating from English to Spanish:

 	-LSTM with a latent dimension of 256, using a Negative log likelihood Loss, an Adam optimizer, a learning rate of 0.001 and a dropout of 0.
-It has a 0.91 acuracy.
+It has a 0.91 accuracy.

  ![image](https://github.com/DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/assets/93304682/f1a642b2-897b-4087-ac46-697c0ca00741)